brianlangley/FlappyBird/README.md

 ### About project

 The goal of this project is to recreate Flappy Bird game using Phaser 3.
-The project is set up with Webpack for development and includes multiple HTML tutorial parts.
-The project demonstrates how to use ES6 modules with Phaser.
+The project is set up with Webpack for development.

 ### Prerequisites